chriself/events-generator/README.md

-# general-assembly-event
+# ga-campus-event

-A static site for hosting the General Assembly / WORK.LIFE Climb.social feed.
+A static site for hosting the General Assembly / Google Campus Climb.social feed.

 ## Please see gh-pages branch for site.